tiefenauer/long-haul/_pages/dl_5_sequence_models.md

 	<figcaption>Example of a spectrogram (Credits: Coursera)</figcaption>
 </figure>

 Traditional approaches to get the transcription for a piece of audio involved aligning individual sounds (_phonemes_) with the audio signal.
 For this, a phonetic transcription of the text using the [International Phonetic alphabet (IPA)](http://www.internationalphoneticalphabet.org/ipa-sounds/ipa-chart-with-sounds/) was needed.
 The alignment process then involved detecting individual phonemes in the audio signal and matching them up with the phonetic transcription.
 To do this, [Hidden Markov Models (HMM)](https://en.wikipedia.org/wiki/Hidden_Markov_model) were often used.
-This method was state of the art for a long time, however it requires an exact phonetic transcription of the speech and is prone to features of the audio like pitch, gender of the speaker or speed.
+This method was state of the art for a long time, however it requires an exact phonetic transcription of the speech and is prone to features of the audio signal (e.g. sampling rate, background noise, number of speakers), the text being spoken (intonation, pronunciation, language, speaking rate) or the speaker itself (pitch of the voice, gender, accent).

 A more recent approach for speech recognition is a technique called [**Connectionist Temporal Classification (CTC)**](ftp://ftp.idsia.ch/pub/juergen/icml2006.pdf).
 In contrast to HMM, CTC does not need an exact phonetic transcription of the speech audio (i.e. it is _alignment-free_).
 The CTC method allows for directly transforming an input signal using an RNN.
 This is constrasting to the HMM approach where the transcript first had to be mapped to a phonetic translation and the audio signal was then mapped to the individual phonemes.
 The whole process allows the RNN to output a sequence of characters that is much shorter than the sequence of input tokens.